What is bronchiectasis?

 - Thickening of the flesh under your fingernails and toenails (clubbing)

-- Failure of a child to gain weight and grow properly
+- Failure of a child to gain weight and grow correctly

 Some people have few or no symptoms.
 Others have daily symptoms that get worse over time.

-Your healthcare provider will first ask you about your medical history.
-He or she will also give you an exam.
+Your healthcare provider will first ask you about your health history.
+They will also give you an exam.
 You may need tests to help with the diagnosis.
-These tests may help identify underlying causes that might need treatment.
+These tests may help figure out underlying causes that might need treatment.
 The tests may include:

-- Chest CT, to show precise pictures of your airways, typically used to make the diagnosis
+- Chest CT scan.
+This shows precise pictures of your airways.
+It is typically used to make the diagnosis.

-- Chest X-ray, to get information about your heart and lungs
+- Chest X-ray.
+This provides information about your heart and lungs.

-- Blood tests, to figure out if you have an underlying condition
+- Blood tests.
+These are done to figure out if you have an underlying condition.

-- Sputum culture, to see whether your sputum contains certain bacteria or fungi
+- Sputum culture.
+This is done to see if your sputum contains certain bacteria or fungi.

-- A sweat test, or genetic testing, to rule out cystic fibrosis
+- Sweat test or genetic testing.
+This is done to rule out cystic fibrosis.

-- Blood tests, to figure out if you have low levels of antibodies (known as immunoglobulins) in your blood
+- Blood tests.
+These are done to see if you have low levels of antibodies (immunoglobulins) in your blood.

-- Lung function tests, to see how much lung damage you have
+- Lung function tests.
+These can see how much lung damage you have.

-- Bronchoscopy, to look inside the airways if you don’t respond to treatment
+- Bronchoscopy.
+This looks inside the airways.
+It is done if you don’t respond to treatment.

 Bronchiectasis is often treated with medicine.
 You may also need physical therapy.
 You should stay hydrated, too.
 Drinking enough water can help prevent the mucus from thickening, which can make it hard to cough up.